Kong/kongponents/CONTRIBUTING.md

 * *perf*: A code change that significantly improves performance
 * *refactor*: A code change that neither fixes a bug nor adds a feature, and is too big to be considered just perf
 * *chore*: Maintenance changes related to code cleaning that isn't considered part of a refactor, build process updates, dependency bumps, or auxiliary tools and libraries updates (e.g. Lerna, VuePress)
-See the [convential commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) site for more details.
+See the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) site for more details.

 ### Scope